 All our CI (Continuous Integration) work is carried out using the Gitlab CI tool, which comes from our application infrastructure brick.

 So I develop the whole build part of the websites and rely on the recommendations of the developers concerning the versioning of dependencies (this guarantees that the tools and libraries used are up to date, compatible and work without error).
-For the CD (Continuous Deployment/Delivery) part, we currently use two deployment methods on the different environments.
-The first is to use the Ansible and Docker tools to deploy our infrastructure bricks.
+For the CD (Continuous Deployment/Delivery) part, we currently use two deployment methods on the various environments.
+The first involves using the Ansible and Docker tools to deploy our infrastructure bricks.
 These deployments are triggered manually.
 We have made this choice in order to control and monitor each stage of deployment precisely.
 As these components are critical, particular attention is required.

-The second method is largely provided by the Semaphore and Rundeck tools, which are made available to teams of developers to give them autonomy over website deployment.
+The second method is largely provided by the Semaphore and Rundeck tools, which are made available to the development teams to give them autonomy over website deployment.

-For the time being, however, we prefer to carry out the deployments ourselves (the Web Unit team is in charge of this) on the production environments during dedicated weekly MEP (Mise En Production) slots.
+For the time being, however, we prefer to carry out the deployments ourselves (the Web Unit team is responsible for this) on the production environments during dedicated weekly MEP (Mise En Production) slots.

 The configuration stage is largely carried out using templates coded in Jinja2.
 The content of these files is variabilised and generated at the time of deployment.
 The 'secrets' (accounts, passwords, etc.) are stored in the infrastructure brick's Vault tool and retrieved at the appropriate time.